Slothbetty/genplay-studio-3d/RENDER_DEPLOYMENT.md

    - Use this password (not your regular Gmail password) in `EMAIL_PASS`

 3. **Update Environment Variables** in your Render proxy service:
+   - Go to your Render dashboard
+   - Navigate to your `genplay-proxy` service
+   - Go to "Environment" tab
+   - Add these environment variables:
    ```
    EMAIL_USER=your-actual-gmail@gmail.com
    EMAIL_PASS=your-16-character-app-password
    ```
+   - Click "Save Changes"
+   - The service will automatically redeploy with the new environment variables

 ### 3.2 Alternative Email Providers